The Adjust Mobile Measurement Glossary

 Why is Click Spam Important?

-Click spamming captures organic traffic, brands it without its knowledge and then claims the credit for the user later.
+Click spamming captures organic traffic, brands it without its knowledge and then claims the credit for those users later.

-The most obvious impact is lost campaign spend, by paying for users who are organic without knowing.
-This also skews valuable metrics, affecting datasets and rendering them unrelaible - underplaying the impact of marketing that could generate organics.
+The most obvious impact is lost campaign spend, as those affected pay for organic users without knowing their true source.
+This also skews valuable metrics, affecting datasets and rendering them unreliable - underplaying the impact of marketing that could have generate organics.

 It also threatens the certainty of acquisition decisions.
 If an advertising network is claiming organic users and these users perform well within an app, the advertiser will obviously decide to invest in that channel to acquire more of the same type of users.
 This creates a circular problem, where the advertiser continues to pay someone else for the users they would have already acquired completely naturally (or through other marketing channels) until they realize the mistake.